pypi/warehouse/docs/blog/posts/2023-06-01-2fa-enforcement-for-upload.md

-Beginning today, all uploads from user accounts with 2FA enabled will be required to use an [API Token](https://pypi.org/help/#apitoken) or [Trusted Publisher](https://docs.pypi.org/trusted-publishers/) configuration in place of their pasword.
+Beginning today, all uploads from user accounts with 2FA enabled will be required to use an [API Token](https://pypi.org/help/#apitoken) or [Trusted Publisher](https://docs.pypi.org/trusted-publishers/) configuration in place of their password.

 This change has [been planned](https://github.com/pypi/warehouse/issues/7265) since 2FA was rolled out in 2019.